vmummer/cp-waf-k8s/README.md

  The purpose of this repository is to provided a deployment demonstration of Check Points WAF and API protection in a Kubernetes(K8s) environment.

- The enhancement allows for running on Windows WSL if required or any current standard Ubuntu linux distribution.
-It also includes an additional Client Host for traffic generations of good and bad web and API traffic.
+ Some of the optional enhancement include tweeaks to allow to run this demonstration on a Standard Windows Ubuntu WSL system.

+The repository also includes a Client Host Pod used to generations web traffic, malicous web traffic, API training tool and API attach tool in order to show case the functional of the Check Point WAF/API Protect system.
 <Add more about design and Pods>